Gators Look to Upset No. 12 Auburn - ESPN 98.1 FM - 850 AM WRUF

 The depth and productivity of the Gators’ guards is impressive.
 Any given game, any given guard can pop off, which will bode well for the Gators in this game.
 The Gators’ leading scorer does not stand at 6-foot-10 like Broome.
 He stands at 6-foot-2, and his name is Walter Clayton Jr.

-Clayton Jr. averages 15.9 points per game, with help from his other teammates.
-Zyon Pullin and Riley Kugel both average double digit points.
+Clayton Jr. averages 15.9 points per game.
+Zyon Pullin and Riley Kugel both average double-digit points.
 Clayton Jr., Pullin and Kugel are the gel that holds this Gators team together.

-When all three are contributing, this offense can be scary.
-All three bring such different skillsets to the court, but each find a way to feed and find each other on the court.
-If they plan to upset the 12th-ranked Tigers, all three will need to get rolling.
+When all three are contributing, the offense can be scary.
+All three bring such different skill sets to the court, but each find a way to feed and find each other on the court.
+If they plan to upset the Tigers, all three will need to get rolling.

 Walt doin’ things 🌎 pic.twitter.com/XJU91Qx4dh